mckornfield/goodman-cookbook/_pastas/04-pasta-puttanesca.md

 <!-- Steps -->

 1. Bring 6 quarts of water to a boil.
 Add 1 tablespoon salt.
 2. Heat olive oil over moderate flame in a sauté pan.
 Add garlic and sauté until browned, about 2 minutes.
 Stir in crushed red pepper.
 Add tomatoes, olives and capers.
-Cook over moderate heat for 10 rninutes.Add anchovies to pan.
+Cook over moderate heat for 10 minutes.
+Add anchovies to pan.
 Stir in parsley and oregano and cook for two minutes.
 Adjust seasoning.
 3. Add pasta to boiling water and cook until al dente, about 9 minutes.
 Drain and toss in sauté pan with sauce.
 Garnish with chopped parsley and serve immediately.